feross/cs253.stanford.edu/src/pages/assign0.md

 Navigate the menu with the up & down arrow keys.
 Choose a challenge by hitting enter.

 Whenever an exercise tells you to create a file, you should use the files we've already created for you in the `src/` folder.
 For example, the first file you need to edit is `src/learnyouhtml/index.html`.

+**IMPORTANT: Use a separate file for each exercise!** We have provided you with a separate file to use for each exercise.

 You can use any text editor you like to, whether it's `vim` or `emacs` or even a visual editor like [Sublime Text](https://www.sublimetext.com/) or [VS Code](https://code.visualstudio.com).

 Complete all the exercises.
 There are 11 in total.